lploc94/flutter_orchestrator/book/chapters/01_the_pain.md

 }
 ```

-**Problems:**
+**Why is this dangerous?**
-1. If user navigates away, the operation continues but state update may fail
+1.  **Lifecycle Mismatches**: If the user navigates away while `await` is pending, the `emit(Success)` call might throw an error because the widget is unmounted or the BLoC is closed.
-2. If API is slow, UI cannot respond to other events
+2.  **Unresponsive UX**: While the logic is "waiting" at the `await` line, it cannot easily process *other* incoming user intents unless you carefully manage concurrency (e.g., `transformer: restartable`).
-3. Testing requires mocking the entire repository chain
+3.  **Testing Complexity**: To test this `login` method, you *must* mock the `authRepository`, and often the `NetworkClient` behind it.
+You cannot test the "logic" (validation, data transformation) separately from the "orchestration" (state emission).

 ---

 ## 1.3.
 The Reusability Problem

-Business logic trapped inside Controllers cannot be reused.
+Business logic trapped inside `Controllers` or `BLoCs` cannot be reused easily because it is inextricably linked to the specific state of that screen.

 ```mermaid
 graph LR